arajcok/linux-server-configuration/README.md

 1. The timezone was configured to UTC.
 2. A UFW firewall was configured and activated.
 3. Apache2 web server was configured.
-4. PostgreSQL database was configured and a user with limited permissions for catalog application was added.
+4. PostgreSQL database was configured and a user with limited permissions for the hosted web application was added.

 ## List of third-party resources used
 Several sites helped in understanding how to properly configure and setup the server, as well as correctly hosting the application.
 Among those included DigitalOcean, Udacity, and Stack Overflow.
 One particularly helpful resource was [this tutorial by Manuel](https://www.youtube.com/watch?v=3HuYr6G2Z28&t=1093s).